AJspaulding/AJspaulding.github.io/README.md

 The main purpose of the site is to showcase what I learned in code Louisville and to showcase my photography skills.
-This is a single page site. the links for other pages do not work. the phone number and email does work.